prantoc/mobile-planet-client-side/mobile-planet/README.md

 ## Next Plan
 - To build powerfull search and filter options
 - More payment gateway like sslcommerce for bangladesh and other which have a trial option
+- live chat option with socket io
+-